jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 1. From the course R Drive (R:\Class_Data\Activity5), save the following files to your R drive:
-  - filter-markers.html
+  - filter-markers.html  (the map)
-  - VersitileLayout.html
+  - VersitileLayout.html  (the website template)
-  - VersitileLayout.js
+  - VersitileLayout.js (JS for the website)
-  - VersitileLayout.css
+  - VersitileLayout.css (CSS for the website)

-	When you open the map, you should have a mapbox-light style centered on Washington DC.
+2. When you open the map in a browser, `filter-markers.html`, you should have a mapbox-light style centered on Washington DC.
 	<p align="center">
 	    <img src= "Images/DC.JPG">
 	</p>